gotlougit/cpanzer/README.md

 ## Observed bugs

-- valgrind reports ~6kb missing, it goes all the way back to the beginning of this game, so find bug and fix it
+- valgrind reports ~6kb missing, it goes all the way back to the beginning of this game, so find bug and fix it (UPDATE: this is probably an SDL issue, so there's nothing I can do here except create a bug report)

-- some enemies spawn inside base and then there's no fixing them

 - base and player start out at wrong positions